asthapatel19/Adventure-Parallax/README.md

 # Adventure-Parallex
-This is a website designed using parallax scrolling for Adventure sports enthusiasts.
+This is a website designed using parallax scrolling effect for Adventure sports enthusiasts.

 # Technologies Used
 The website is built using the following technologies: